 By: Charles Ebikeme

-Charles Ebikeme is a writer and scientist with a research background in tropical diseases.
+Charles Ebikeme has worked for many years as a research scientist on African Sleeping Sickness.
 Possessing a MSc from the London School of Hygiene & Tropical Medicine, and a PhD in Parasitology from the University of Glasgow, Charles currently blogs and writes for the All Results Journals – a new publication system focusing on negative results – covering topics on the hidden side of the scientific publication process.